cxtraa/ngd_with_slt/README.md

 ## TODO

-* Make PyHessian work for multiple batches of data
+* Make PyHessian work for multiple batches of data - currently a major problem, optimizers not computing Hessian!
 * Set up checkpointing of models
     * currently it is to save as pickle file
 * setup hyperparam testing (mainly training lr, and RLCT lr, use MALA to do this)